zhangp365/ComfyUI-utils-nodes/README.md

 ## QwenEditPlusLoraNode
 This node is designed to edit images using FAL's qwen-image-edit-plus-lora model.
 It supports uploading multiple images (first image is required, up to 3 additional images are optional) and applying up to 3 LoRAs with custom weights.
 The node automatically handles image uploads to FAL and returns the edited image with dimensions.

+## FalNanoBananaNode
+This node is designed to edit images using FAL's nano-banana models.
+It supports two models: fal-ai/nano-banana/edit and fal-ai/nano-banana-pro/edit.
+The node supports uploading up to 4 images or providing image URLs, and can generate multiple images with various aspect ratios, resolutions, and output formats.

 ## SegmindVideoRequestNode
 This node is designed to generate videos from image using Segmind's API.
 The default model is the wan-2.2-i2v-fast.
 The image must be a url.
 It supports fast video generation with various resolution and aspect ratio options.